Wyandot people: Emergence of the Wyandot

 In the late 17th century, elements of the Huron Confederacy and the Petun joined and became known as the Wyandot (or Wyandotte), a variation of Wendat.
 (This name is also related to the French transliteration of the Mohawk term for tobacco.)
-The western Wyandot re-formed in the area of Ohio and southern Michigan in the United States.
+The western Wyandot re-formed in the area of southern Michigan but migrated to Ohio after their alliance with the "Flathead" Catawba got them in trouble with their former ally the Odawa.

 In August 1782, the Wyandot joined forces with Simon Girty, a British soldier.
 On August 15 through 19, 1782, they unsuccessfully besieged Bryan Station in Kentucky (near present-day Lexington).
 They drew the Kentucky militia to Lower Blue Licks, where the Wyandot defeated the militia led by Daniel Boone.
 The Wyandot gained the high ground and surrounded Boone's forces.

 Also in late 1782, the Wyandot joined forces with Shawnee, Seneca, and Lenape in an unsuccessful siege of Fort Henry on the Ohio River.

 During the Northwest Indian War, the Wyandot fought alongside British allies against the United States.
 Under the leadership of Tarhe, they were signatories to the Treaty of Greenville in 1795.

 In 1807, the Wyandot joined three other tribes – the Odawa, Potawatomi, and Ojibwe people – in signing the Treaty of Detroit, which resulted in a major land cession to the United States.
-This agreement between the tribes and the Michigan Territory (represented by William Hull) ceded to the United States a part of their territory in today's Southeastern Michigan and a section of Ohio near the Maumee River.
+This agreement between the tribes and the Michigan Territory (represented by William Hull) ceded to the United States a part of their territory in today's southeastern Michigan and a section of Ohio near the Maumee River.
 The tribes were allowed to keep small pockets of land in the territory.
 The Treaty of Brownstown was signed by Governor Hull on November 7, 1807, and provided the Indigenous nations with a payment of $10,000 in goods and money along with an annual payment of $2,400 in exchange for an area of land that included the southeastern one-quarter of the lower peninsula of Michigan.
 In 1819, the Methodist Church established a mission to the Wyandot in Ohio, its first to Native Americans.